msfasha/Mobile-Field-Reports/README.md

 Resolve release configuration and size issue.
 Revise error handling and reporting.
 Add map display functionality.
+Image zooming and sizing.
+Voice clips.
+fingerprint authentication.
+report auditing, create, update, delete, users and dates.
+Change storage folder to include /image and /voice, may be organization/agency subfolder.

 Some restriction was mentioned about image picker and Android 29+, need something in application/manifest.xml